0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Ancient Philosophy/!Papers/Paper 2 - Republic/Sources/Book V/Segment/Book V - Preface.md

 - Continues with the city analogy from the previous book
 - Interrupted by Polemarchus and is asks Socrates to explain the remark he made about the guardians possessing their wives and children in common [[423e-424a]].
-- Socrates’ gives a lengthy response for most of this book (54c-571c).
+- Socrates’ gives a lengthy response for most of this book (541c-571c).
+	- Proposed that children should be brought up in the city rather than by parents
 	-